 One of the other things which have come over from the PS4 version, which you may not expect, is the trophies.
 Sure, Nintendo hasn’t bothered to implement it’s own trophy system yet – why Nintendo, why?! – but Resident Evil still tracks everything you do and unlocks them as you go along, as you would on any other platform.
 The existence of trophies and achievements usually causes some debate as some people like them and some don’t, which is fair enough.
 For me, I love trophies as they help prolong a game by giving you alternative ways to do things, making you aware of things to look out for and collect, or simply push you to participate in things you usually wouldn’t do, like multiplayer.
 Speaking of, the game also has leaderboards so that you can see how your completion time compares to people around the world.
 I never would have thought that Resident Evil would have an online leaderboard…

 Although, I can see why people deem this as one of the first, and best, survival horror games.
-There certainly is a lot of moments where one wrong move will result in a situation which seems like everything’s going to be okay, but it really isn’t, it’s just delaying the inevitable.
-My dislike to the mechanics shouldn’t be seen as a negative, it’s these restrictions which boosts the atmosphere and the intensity of the situation.
+There certainly is a lot of moments where one wrong move will result in a situation that seems like everything’s going to be okay, but it really isn’t, it’s just delaying the inevitable.
+My dislike of the mechanics shouldn’t be seen as a negative, it’s these restrictions that boosts the atmosphere and the intensity of the situation.

 The atmosphere and technical points